Alleghany High School (Virginia): Academics

 The school is accredited by the Virginia Department of Education (VDOE) in the Standards of Learning tests in Virginia in English, History, and Science.
 However, the school is accredited with warning in Math due to scores below the VDOE standards.
 The average SAT scores for the high school often hover in the upper-400s and lower-500s.

 Athletics

-The athletic teams are nicknamed the Cougars and currently compete in VHSL Region 3C and the Three Rivers District.
+The athletic teams are nicknamed the Cougars and currently compete in VHSL Region 3C and the Shenandoah District.
 The football team plays its home games at Casey Field & Boodie Albert Stadium in downtown Covington.